EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 # Resource Discovery Deployment Guide

-The **Resource Discovery** building block provides a standards-based Earth Observation (EO) metadata catalogue, supporting OGC CSW, OGC API Records, STAC, and OpenSearch.
-It combines and extends the functionality previously known as the "Resource Catalogue," but has now evolved to handle additional resource types and deeper integration with data-catalogue components like **eoAPI**.
-Under the hood it still leverages **pycsw** for OGC compliance and can also integrate with **pgSTAC** (via eoAPI) for large-scale STAC metadata handling.
-This guide provides step-by-step instructions to deploy Resource Discovery in your Kubernetes cluster.
+The **Resource Discovery** building block provides a catalogue for Earth Observation (EO) metadata using open standards.
+It supports common standards such as OGC CSW, OGC API Records, STAC, and OpenSearch.
+Previously known as the "Resource Catalogue", it has now expanded to handle more types of resources and better integrates with tools like **eoAPI**.
+Internally, it uses **pycsw** to ensure OGC compatibility and can also work with **pgSTAC** via eoAPI to handle large amounts of STAC metadata.

+This guide shows you step-by-step how to set up Resource Discovery in your Kubernetes cluster.

 ---

 ## Introduction

-The Resource Discovery building block is a key component of the EOEPCA+ ecosystem.
-It enables users to aggregate, manage, and retrieve EO metadata from multiple sources.
-By adhering to open standards, it ensures discoverability and interoperability, facilitating integration with existing systems and enhancing scalability.
+Resource Discovery is an important component of the EOEPCA ecosystem.
+It helps users easily manage and search EO metadata from various sources.
+By using open standards, it makes data easier to find and integrate with other systems.

 ### Key Features

-- **Metadata Management**: Aggregate and retrieve EO metadata efficiently across multiple resource types.
+- **Easy Metadata Management**: Collect and search EO metadata efficiently.
-- **Standards Compliance**: Supports OGC CSW, OGC API Records, STAC, and OpenSearch.
+- **Uses Open Standards**: Supports OGC CSW, OGC API Records, STAC, and OpenSearch.
-- **Discoverability**: Advanced search capabilities—supporting bounding boxes, time intervals, free-text, and more.
+- **Advanced Search**: Search by area (bounding boxes), time intervals, text, and more.
-- **Scalability**: Built on **pycsw** and optionally on **pgSTAC**, enabling flexible, scalable deployments.
-- **Federation**: Supports platform federation by maintaining references to remote platforms.
+- **Federation**: Can connect and share metadata with other EOEPCA platforms.
-- **Transactional Support**: Endpoints for creating, updating, and deleting resources where permitted.
+- **Transactional Updates**: Allows creating, updating, and deleting records when enabled.

 ### Interfaces

-The Resource Discovery building block includes:
+Resource Discovery includes the following APIs:

-- **OGC CSW (2.0.2 and 3.0)**
+- **OGC CSW (versions 2.0.2 and 3.0)**
-- **OGC API - Records (Part 1: Core)**
+- **OGC API - Records (Core)**
 - **STAC API 1.0.0**
-- **OpenSearch** with OGC EO, Geo, and Time extensions
+- **OpenSearch** (with support for EO, Geo, and Time queries)
-- **Optional Dataset Catalogue** via **eoAPI** for STAC-based ingestion of granule-level data
+- **Optional STAC Dataset Catalogue** via **eoAPI**

 ---